Niki Mckenzie and Jared Bihun are the (Culinary) Wild Ones

 After their dinner party in the woods, Bihun and Mckenzie, chefs with experience in world-class restaurants in four countries between them, sit down for an interview over breakfast at a local eatery.
 “There’s a lot of burgers up here, there’s a lot of wing nights, there’s a lot of meat and potatoes,” says Mckenzie, a transplanted New Zealander “But once you delve a little bit further, there’s a lot more going on...There are a lot of people doing really interesting things.”

 The reason Yellowknife doesn’t see more?
 A commercial property market that limits many dreams, Mckenzie’s among them.
-She and her business partner in another venture, Stephanie Vaillancourt, envision one day starting a brick-and-mortar “fish butchery” that would add value to the catch of local fishers.
-For now, however, the pair sell their fish—complete with rosehip ketchup—from a food truck parked outside Canadian Tire, a remarkably humble location for a chef of Mckenzie’s talents and training.
+Her wife, Stephanie Vaillancourt, envisions one day starting a brick-and-mortar “fish butchery” that would add value to the catch of local fishers.
+For now, however, Vaillancourt only sells fish—complete with rosehip ketchup—from a food truck parked outside Canadian Tire.

 Labour supply is another issue: It’s so tight that restaurants are notoriously short-staffed.
 For Mckenzie, that led to an unfortunate dispute with a local restaurant where she worked that cost her the job.
 Bihun, originally from Ontario, was in the same workplace and experienced his own strife with the management.

-Frustrated by their experience, the partners set off to create something special that they couldn’t find anywhere else in Yellowknife.
+Frustrated by their experience, the duo set off to create something special that they couldn’t find anywhere else in Yellowknife.
 86ykEATS was the result.
 For their public debut, Bihun and Mckenzie took over Yellowknife’s famed Snow Castle on Great Slave Lake for a night in March.
-Forty tickets were available at $100 each for a nine-course meal that featured cod liver paté, coney belly bacon and birch braised duck leg, much of it locally sourced.
+Forty tickets were available for a nine-course meal that featured cod liver paté, coney belly bacon and birch braised duck leg, much of it locally sourced.
+Any funds collected solely by donation were donated to Bihun's mother, who is fighting terminal cancer.

 But in doing so they ran up against another barrier: a culture of red tape.
 The welcome wagon wasn’t exactly rolled out when they applied for a permit to serve food at the Snow Castle.
 “We were asked at one point—which I thought was very funny—‘How are you going to keep things cold?’
 Bihun says, laughing.
 “I’ve never had so much trouble getting a food permit.”